pyeventsourcing/esdbclient/README.md

 are subscribed to receive.
 Received events do not need to (and cannot) be acknowledged back to EventStoreDB.

+This method also support three other optional arguments, `filter_exclude`, `filter_include`, and `timeout`.

+The argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
+By default, this argument will exclude EventStoreDB "system events", which by convention all have type strings that start with the `$` sign.
+But it can be used to also exclude snapshots.
+This argument is ignored if `filter_include` is set.

+Please note, characters that have a special meaning in regular expressions will need to be escaped with double-backslash when using these characters to match strings.
+For example, to match EventStoreDB "system events" use use `\\$.*`.

+The argument `filter_include` is a sequence of regular expressions (strings) that match the type strings of recorded events that should be included.
+By default, this argument is an empty tuple.
+If this argument is set to a non-empty sequence, the `filter_include` argument is ignored.

+Please note, in this version of this Python client, the filtering happens within the client, rather than on the server, like when reading all events, because for some passing these filter options in the read request seems to cause an error in EventStoreDB v21.10.

+The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
+This probably isn't very useful, but is included for completeness and consistency with the other methods.

 ### The NewEvent class